HillbillyLakes/hl_vehicles/README.md

 <img width="474" height="348" alt="image" src="https://github.com/user-attachments/assets/195e4b22-bcb7-4a3e-bf3b-524eae3dd715" />

-This repo also include a material shader add-on we're using in one of our games.
+This repo also includes a material shader add-on we're using in one of our games.
 It's included here under MIT license as well.

 The shader includes two versions, one we call the Universal Material Shader and a limited version just called Blended and Projected Matererial.